brouberol/blog/content/pico-mixer.md

 Getting started instructions are available [here](https://github.com/brouberol/pico-mixer#getting-started-on-windows) for Windows users, and [here](https://github.com/brouberol/pico-mixer#getting-started-on-macos-and-linux) for macOS and Linux users.

-{{ note("Don't hesitate to read the comments if you have any doubt, as a fair share of questions have already be answered there.") }}
+{{ warning("Don't hesitate to read the comments if you have any doubt, as a fair share of questions have already be answered there.") }}

 ---